 You are here

-The PWR of the School Counselor Corps Grant
+Welcome to the School Counselor Corps Grant Program

 • Increase the availability of effective school-based counseling to help increase the state graduation rate and increase the percentage of students who appropriately prepare for, apply to, and continue into postsecondary education; and